 When you transfer VAT amounts to the settlement account, the purchase VAT account is credited, and the sales VAT account is debited with the amounts calculated for the specified period.
 The net amount is credited or debited, if the purchase VAT amount is larger, to the VAT settlement account.
 You can post the settlement immediately or print a test report first.

-When you use the Calc. and Post VAT Settlement batch job, if you do not specify a VAT Bus.
+When you use the Calc. and Post VAT Settlement batch job, if you don't specify a VAT Bus.
 Posting Group and a VAT Prod.
 Posting group, entries with all business posting groups and product posting group codes are included.

 Configuring your own VAT reports

-You can use the EC Sales List report out-of-the-box.
-However, you can also create your own reports, if you have a development license so that you can create codeunits.
-If you need assistance, contact a Microsoft Partner.
+You can use the EC Sales List report out-of-the-box, however, you can also create your own reports.
+This requires that you create a few codeunits.
+If you need help with that, contact a Microsoft Partner.